Dry Eye Statistics and Facts

 - Sensitivity to light

 It is also possible for your eyes to tear up during a dry eye attack.
 As antithetical as it sounds, it’s true.
 While your eyes may produce tears to address irritation, these tears may not remain long enough to give the eyes the moisture they desperately need.

 How Screens Can Lead to Dry Eye Issues

 We look at screens a lot in modern life, whether it’s a laptop, a smartphone, or a tablet.
 When staring at screens for a long period of time, we wind up blinking less frequently.
 This can result in greater instances of dry eye.

-If you look at screens for long periods of time, be sure to look away from the screen periodically for 20 to 30 seconds in order to rest your eyes.
+If you look at screens for long periods of time, be sure to look away from the screen periodically for 20 to 30 seconds to rest your eyes.
 Some people follow a 20-20-20 rule: every 20 minutes, they look away from the screen at an object 20 feet away for 20 seconds.
-You’d be surprised the difference this can make.
+You’d be surprised by the difference this can make.

 Risk Factors for Dry Eye

 Some other common risk factors for dry eye include the following: